Is speeding a sin?

 Though some will think nothing of breaking the law, we know assuredly that some will be quick to point out our hypocrisy.
 As followers of Christ, we need to carefully consider our manner of life in all things before the Lord, and this includes our driving habits.
 It was the prophets of old who declared, “Woe to those who call evil good and good evil, who put darkness for light and light for darkness, who put bitter for sweet and sweet for bitter.
 Woe to those who are wise in their own eyes and clever in their own sight” (Isaiah 5:20-21).
 Malachi goes on to tell us God’s weariness with Israel when they, oblivious to their sin, said to Him, “All who do evil are good in the eyes of the Lord, and he is pleased with them" (Malachi 2:17).
 May we not follow the example of the ancients who wearied God with their lame excuses and justifications for their evil deeds.

 Yes, speeding is a sin (as we’ve learned from Romans 13:1-2).
 Again, we must always consider our manner of living not only before the eyes of God, but also before the eyes of our fellow man.
 The reason we don’t break the law by speeding is that we love God and respect His authority.
 It was Peter who commanded, “Submit yourselves for the Lord's sake to every authority instituted among men: whether to the king, as the supreme authority, or to governors, who are sent by him to punish those who do wrong and to commend those who do right.
 For it is God's will that by doing good you should silence the ignorant talk of foolish men” (1 Peter 2:13-15).

-Freedom from Addiction: Breaking the Bondage of Addiction and Finding Freedom in Christ by Neil Anderson.
+Freedom from Addiction: Breaking the Bondage of Addiction and Finding Freedom in Christ by Neil Anderson and Logos Bible Software.